The Best Areas to Stay in Kuala Lumpur

 - Best Family Hotels: Mandarin Oriental • Pullman City Centre • Grand Hyatt • Four Seasons

-- Best Moderate Hotels: ibis City Centre • Holiday Inn Express City Centre
+- Best Midrange Hotels: ibis City Centre • Holiday Inn Express City Centre

 - Best Budget Hotel: The Bed KLCC